9 MIN READ

 However, learning how to ask for help is a genuine strength, because it lets you call upon the expertise of someone stronger in an area than you are.
 The result?
 The entire team or organization wins; not just you.

-A top attribute of Level 5 Leaders is taking responsibility for your team's mistakes or failings.
+A top attribute of Level 5 Leaders is that they take responsibility for their team's mistakes or failings.

 Level 5 Leaders are incredibly disciplined in their work.
-When they're sure of a course of action, no matter how difficult it is, they stick to their resolve.
+When they commit to a course of action, no matter how difficult it is, they stick to their resolve.

 If you know in your heart that you're right, then don't let naysayers dissuade you from a course of action.
 It's always important to listen to differing opinions, of course, but don't let fear be your driving motivator when you make, or change, a decision.